Amélie: Accolades

 Amélie was selected by The New York Times as one of "The Best 1,000 Movies Ever Made".
 The film placed No. 2 in Empire magazine's "The 100 Best Films of World Cinema".
 Paste magazine ranked it second on its list of the 50 Best Movies of the Decade (2000–2009).
 In August 2016, BBC Magazine conducted a poll on the 21st century's 100 greatest films so far, with Amélie ranking at number 87.

 Entertainment Weekly named the film poster one of the best on its list of the top 25 film posters in the past 25 years.
 It also named Amélie setting up a wild goose chase for her beloved Nino all through Paris as No. 9 on its list of top 25 Romantic Gestures.
 In 2010, an online public poll by the American Cinematographer – the house journal of the American Society of Cinematographers – named Amélie the best shot film of the decade.

 Amélie is rated 37 among the 50 Greatest Romantic Comedies of All Time by Rolling Stone magazine.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 43th in WGA’s 101 Greatest Screenplays of the 21st Century (So Far).

 In 2025, the film ranked number 41 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 46 on the "Readers' Choice" edition of the list.

+In 2007, The Guardian polled its readers on the "greatest foreign films of all time" and Amelie placed second.
+The verdict of The Guardian's critics states: "Forget La Regle du Jeu; forget L'Atalante; forget Abel Gance's Napoleon; If there's a single film that defines France in the eyes of the Guardian readership, it's this hyperactive magical-realist tale from the Gallic answer to Tim Burton, Jean-Pierre Jeunet."